Meditations on the Anglo Saxon Rune Poem

 Giving is a good thing to do.
 Giving is better than receiving.
 Our culture places much emphasis on the act of giving, be it charity or exchanging presents.

 Those of us with sufficient wealth can help those without.
 This is the basis of community and civilised society.
 But people have different things to give and have different needs.
 One person may be rich in one thing, perhaps money, and can give to those who are not materially well off.
-Another person may be poor in terms of wealth, but be endowed with gifts of being able to sing, or make us laugh or offer spiritual comfort.
+Another person may be poor in terms of money, but be endowed with gifts of being able to sing, or make us laugh or offer spiritual comfort.
 Thus the act of giving can be reciprocal.
 That a gift should be returned by a gift is a very old North European maxim.
-Thus we have the basis for exchanging presents at Geoletide, 'returning a favour', or being indebted to someone.
+Thus we have the basis for exchanging presents at Yuletide, 'returning a favour', or being indebted to someone.